-For our Hopeful and Glorious market, we will be curating all the stalls in the same way that we would for a physical event to ensure excellent quality handmade work.
-We will be the only Lancashire market taking place.
+We will be curating all the stalls in the same way that we would for a physical event to ensure great quality handmade.

-To take part, you would need an online shop – this could be your website online shop, Etsy, Folksy or another online shop.
-It must not be a Facebook shop or a form of direct messaging for details, because the markets have to be promoted in the same way.
-We want to make buying as easy as possible.
+To take part you would need an online shop – this could be your own website with an online shop, Etsy, Folksy or another online shop.
+This is because we want to make buying as easy as possible.

-We see this as a great, low-cost way for makers to be creating greater awareness about their work, engaging with visitors and making sales.
+The cost to take part in the 3-day event is £30.
+We see this as a great low-cost way for makers to be creating greater awareness about their work, engaging with visitors and making sales.

 Kind thanks to the National Festival of Making for use of their photos of the Makers’ Market at the 2019 National Festival of Making.